lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 * Parse the structure of message_3, which consists of a stream-cipher encrypted structure, CIPHERTEXT_3A = PLAINTEXT_3A XOR KEYSTREAM_3A, where PLAINTEXT_3A = ( ID_CRED_PSK, CIPHERTEXT_3B ) and CIPHERTEXT_3B is the inner AEAD-encrypted object.

-* Generate KEYSTREAM_3A with the same method the initiator used.
+* Generate KEYSTREAM_3A with the same method the Initiator used.

 * Decrypt CIPHERTEXT_3A using binary XOR with KEYSTREAM_3A to recover PLAINTEXT_3A.